 The Non-Financial Risk Committee (NFRC) discusses, advises and decides upon non-financial risk policies.
 The most relevant risk policies are approved by the a.s.r.
 RC.
 The NFRC monitors that non-financial risks are managed adequately and monitors that the risk profile stays within the agreed risk limits.
 If the risk profile exceeds the limits, the NFRC takes mitigating actions.
 The NFRC reports to the a.s.r.
 RC.
-The Chairman of the NFRC is one of the COO's (who is also a member of the Executive Board).
+The NFRC was chaired by the COO Non-Life (member of the Executive Board).